usgs/wdfn-blog/content/build-river-conditions.md

 manually pick and configure the text for hydrologic events.
 This whole visualization pipeline is reproducible, but does use a custom, internal pipelining tool built off of the R package, `remake` (very powerful, but almost like learning a new language).
-So, I created this blog so that others can learn the main tips and tricks of how we create these US River Conditions animations in R without learning the additional pipeline tool.
-This blog will not recreate them exactly, but it should give you the tools to make similar video and gif animations from R.
+The purpose of this blog is to teach the main tips and tricks of how we create these U.S. River Conditions animations in R independent of the pipeline tool.
+The workflow below will not recreate them exactly, but it should give you the tools to make similar video and gif animations from R.

 Use these links to jump to the key sections:
 * [Get data](#fetchdata)